Gilad Karni (Israel-Switzerland)

 In 2007, he gave the Hungarian premiere of Miklos Rozsa’s viola concerto with the Budapest Concert Orchestra at the renowned Spring Festival to mark the composer’s 100 year centennial.
 This performance led to a 2008 Naxos recording that received great critical acclaim and was nominated for a Grammy.
 His recording of Shostakovich’s sonata and Lewensohn’s “ViolAlive” with the Zurich Chamber Orchestra released on the Sony Classical label received great reviews.

-Gilad Karni is a Professor for Viola at the Conservatoire de Lausanne and the Kalaidos University for Applied Sciences in Switzerland for viola and chamber music.
-He has given masterclasses at the Curtis Institute, New World Symphony in Miami, and at Lynn University in Florida, Israel and the Far East to name a few.
+Gilad Karni is a Professor for Viola viola and chamber music at the Kalaidos University for Applied Sciences in Switzerland.
+He has given masterclasses at the Curtis Institute, New World Symphony in Miami, at Lynn University in Florida, Israel and the Far East to name a few.
 He has collaborated Isaac Stern, the Guarneri String Quartet, Yefim Bronfman, Leonidas Kavakos, Andreas Schiff, numerous conductors, performed in Carnegie Hall, soloed with both cellists Yo-Yo Ma and Heinrich Schiff, alongside Maxim Vengerov conducting, Menachem Pressler among many of today’s leading artists.

+In 2020 he founded the Edge ensemble alongside his wife, violinist Eugenia Karni.
 Since 1990 Karni has held many principal positions and from 2004 serves as principal violist of the Tonhalle Orchestra Zurich.
-He plays a Hiroshi Lizuka viola made for the late violist and pedagogue Emmanuel Vardi.
+He plays a Hiroshi Iizuka viola made for the late violist and pedagogue Emmanuel Vardi.